 Red Wine and Beer Braised Short Ribs is one of my Top 10 ultimate comfort food recipes.
 Fall off the bone tender infused with the delicious flavours of red wine and stout beer.

 Our Canadian winters are long, very long, and this is a time where we crave comfort food.
 This recipe for Red Wine and Beer Braised Short Ribs is the ultimate comfort food.

 The key to taking this tough cut of beef to the ultimate fall off the bone perfection is braising.
 Slowly cooking the meat in a dutch oven releases incredible beef flavour and produces the most savoury sauce and mouth watering tender beef!
-I use a combination of red wine, Guinness Beer, and beef broth which results in a flavour rich sauce, perfect to serve over a side dish of Garlic Mashed Potatoes
+I use a combination of red wine, Guinness Beer, and beef broth which results in a flavour rich sauce, perfect to serve over a side dish of Garlic Mashed Potatoe

 - 4-5 lbs beef short ribs

-- 2 tbsp. vegetable oil (for frying)
+- 2 tablespoon vegetable oil for frying

 - 1 medium onion chopped